 MORE

-The 50K course will consist of two 25K loops starting and finishing at the La Crosse weather station on County road FA.
-The 25k loop can be divided into 3 key sections:
+The Kid Race course will consist of one half mile loop starting and finishing at the La Crosse weather station on County Road FA.

 LESS